gaehlerm/SoftwareEngineering/README.md

 I never really cared much about DBs and I'd like to teach you other things instead.
 So you better get your information elsewhere.
 I only know that proprietary DBs can be extremely expensive and it’s important to write your code such that you can easily replace the DB by another one, or you’ll be stuck paying hefty annual fees.

 Also make sure a database is not the heart of your software.
-It's just a place to save data.
+It's just a place to save and access data.
 It can be replaced by a text file if needed!

 sqlite is probably the easiest to use database.
 That's why I make a short example here.
 Compared to other databases, creating or migrating an sqlite database is trivial.